SOTETO/heureka/readme.md

 0. Enter the local file system pathes of the git repositories that will be created to `default.conf` (default is `~/heureka/...`).
 If you change the default path, also change the path value of the `GRAV_PATH` variable in `.docker-conf/mode_prod/.env` file.
 1. Change the database configurations for MS-DROPS (`DROPS_DB_*`) and other existing microservices in `.docker-conf/mode_prod/.env`.
 2. Change the application secrets of drops (`.docker-conf/mode_prod/drops/application.conf`) and dispenser (`.docker-conf/mode_prod/dispenser/application.conf`).
 Both should have a length of 64 characters.
-3. Change the server name in `.docker-conf/mode_prod/nginx/default.conf`.
-Also add it to `play.filters.hosts.allowed` in `.docker-conf/mod_prod/dispenser/application.conf`.
+3. Change the server name in `default.conf`, section `[ENV_PROD]`.
+You can add all server names separated by a space.
+The values will be added to the `application.conf` of dispenser and the `default.conf` of nginx.
 4. Add an SSH config (on Port 443)

 #### Hints for the deployment